-This super simple gluten free Rosh Hashanah salad is best made just before serving so that it is as fresh as possible.
-Let the sweet tartness of the pomegranate seeds enhance the bitter taste of the greens.
-Our family will welcome the new year and new school with this bountiful salad.
-We will miss old friends, look forward to being in touch with them and embrace new ones.
+This super simple Paleo Rosh Hashanah salad is amazing during the High Holidays, but also fabulous at other times of year.
+It is best made just before serving so that it is very fresh.
+Let the sweet tartness of the pomegranate seeds enhance the bitter taste of the greens in this festive and bountiful salad.